wollmannbruno/blog/content/posts/2023/network-object-thy-name-is-contentious/index.md

 - Do not deviate too much from the hostname standard.
 - Underscores (_) are used as delimiters in object names to avoid confusion with commands.
   - There are no commands that use underscores but there are commands that use the minus sign (-).[^cisco]
-  - Examples of commands with a minus sign are access-lst, class-map, prefix-list, route-map, etc.
+  - Examples of commands with a minus sign are access-lst, class-map, prefix-list, and route-map.
 - Most objects are case-sensitive so UPPERCASE is used exclusively to avoid ambiguity and for config readability.
   - UPPERCASE stands out against a wall of lowercase text.
   - The underscore fits nicely into UPPERCASE as it is also accessed using the **shift** key.